 Fentanyl Addiction Treatment

 Often, treating an opioid use disorder begins with medical detox to help someone manage their withdrawal symptoms with opioid agonist treatment (e.g., buprenorphine or methadone).
-People who undergo a medically supervised withdrawal and shortly after discontinue without additional care may be more likely to return to opioid misuse and at risk for opioid overdose.9 Beyond the detox period, more comprehensive opioid use disorder (OUD) treatment options include ongoing pharmacological support in tandem with behavioral therapies and other psychosocial supports.
+People who undergo a medically supervised withdrawal and shortly after discontinue without additional care may be more likely to return to opioid misuse and are at an increased risk for opioid overdose.8 Beyond the detox period, more comprehensive opioid use disorder (OUD) treatment options include ongoing pharmacological support in tandem with behavioral therapies and other psychosocial supports.
 Such a range of therapeutic interventions for OUD and treatment settings include:11

 - Medications for Addiction Treatment (MAT).
 Medications, such as methadone and buprenorphine, can help reduce opioid misuse in recovery by managing withdrawal and curbing cravings for fentanyl and other opioids.4

-- Inpatient or residential treatment.
+- Inpatient treatment.
 This is a setting of care in which a person undergoes treatment at a facility where they stay for the duration of treatment.
 Inpatient rehab programs incorporate a variety of group and individual behavioral therapy and counseling sessions to help the person reduce their substance use and build solid relapse prevention skills.11

 - Outpatient therapy.
 Treatment medications and behavioral therapies may also be effective in the treatment of opioid use disorders on an outpatient basis.4 This may include counseling delivered in individual and/or group formats.
 There are different types of behavioral therapies that can help people identify triggers, learn effective coping skills, and change thoughts and behaviors related to opioid use.11